dchang21/2023Group6/README.md

         def home():
             return 'Eureka!'
     ```
+ 4. Enter `cd eurekaeats` for frontend.
+ 5. Enter `npm start` to run the React development server.
+The page should open up automatically.
+ 6. SIGINT with `CTRL+C` to stop the testrun.

 #### 2.2.2 Misc.
 Tips:
  - The `config.py` file has been added to the repo for easy access, but it is still unsafe to put custom secret strings in the settings.
 Please use a `.env` file on your computer instead for database login info.